 1924 – Kai Tak Airport is built.

-1937 – Japan invades China resulting in a flood of refuges heading for Hong Kong swelling the population to around 1.5 million
+1937 – Japan invades China resulting in a flood of refugees heading for Hong Kong swelling the population to around 1.5 million

 1941 – After attacking Pearl Harbour, the Japanese army invades Hong Kong.
 The overstretched colony resists the invasion for two weeks.
 Western citizens, including the governor, are interned in Stanley, while Chinese citizens are massacred in large numbers.